hipstina/christinapadilla/work/little-editor.md

 ---

 ### Overview
-My Little Editor is a tool for editing and previewing simple HTML markup. **Key feature:** Edit raw text and preview window will automatically display the rendered HTML.
+My Little Editor is a tool for editing and previewing simple HTML markup. **Key feature:** Raw text can be edited and preview window will automatically display the rendered HTML.

 <figure>
 <img class="img" src="" alt="">